 U.S. Court OKs Extradition of 2 Men to Japan over Ghosn Escape

-New York, Sept.
-4 (Jiji Press)--A federal court in Massachusetts ruled on Friday that two American men detained in the United States for allegedly assisting former Nissan Motor Co. <7201> Chairman Carlos Ghosn's escape to Lebanon can be extradited to Japan.
+New York, Jan.
+28 (Jiji Press)--A federal court in Boston rejected Thursday a request to block the transfer to Japan of two men detained in the United States for allegedly assisting former Nissan Motor Co. <7201> Chairman Carlos Ghosn's escape to Lebanon.

-U.S. Secretary of State Mike Pompeo will make the final decision on whether to hand over Michael Taylor, a former U.S. Army special forces soldier, and his son, Peter, who are accused of helping Ghosn flee to Lebanon from Japan late last year while he was out on bail awaiting trial over his alleged financial misconduct.
+They are accused of helping Ghosn flee to Lebanon from Japan in late 2019 while he was out on bail awaiting trial over his alleged financial misconduct.